CoryMcCartan/website/content/projects/president-2020/index.md

 ### What happens if&hellip; ?

 There are many paths to 270 electoral votes.
 No one state is critical for a candidate to win.
-But states' outcomes are highly correlated with one another, and winning one state can be a sign of strength elsewhere.
+But states&rsquo; outcomes are highly correlated with one another, and winning one state can be a sign of strength elsewhere.

 The buttons below are for the fifteen states most likely to decide the